Brazilian-Institute-of-Robotics/doogie_base/README.md

 # **doogie_base**

-The **doogie_base** stack provides [ROS] common packages to use both in simulation and real application for Doogie Mouse plataform.
+The **doogie_base** stack provides [ROS] common packages to use both in simulation and real life application for Doogie Mouse plataform.

 **Keywords:** Micromouse, ROS